RileyThompson02/machine-learning-trading-strategy/README.md

 ## Overview

-This project develops a machine learning-driven trading strategy that uses technical indicators to predict short-term price movements across multiple equities.
+This project is my first and it develops a machine learning-driven trading strategy that uses technical indicators to predict short-term price movements across multiple equities.

 A Random Forest classifier is trained on engineered features, and its predictions are converted into trading signals.
 The strategy is evaluated through backtesting, including transaction cost modeling.